Committees & Advisory Groups

 - Nicole Udzenija, Director, Strategic Initiatives, Office of the DVC

-- Christine Diel, Executive Assistant to the DVC (administrative support)
+- Grace Absolom, Executive Administrative Assistant (administrative support)

-The Aboriginal Advisory Committee considers the current state of Aboriginal activities on UBC’s Okanagan campus, identifies priority areas of focus for the future, and helps implement strategies to advance these initiatives.
+The Indigenous Advisory Committee considers the current state of Aboriginal activities on UBC’s Okanagan campus, identifies priority areas of focus for the future, and helps implement strategies to advance these initiatives.